TariqP/anagramer/README.md

 ## License

-MIT Lisence.
+MIT License.
 Work is based off of the following Bootstrap theme which allows for full reuse and modification:
 (https://startbootstrap.com/template-overviews/freelancer/)

+See license file for more details.